 When it comes to job opportunities, the sky’s the limit for computer science majors.
 With the ever-growing demand for tech workers, many industries are eager to hire computer science graduates.

-The U.S. Bureau of Labor Statistics also projects that the number of computer science jobs is expected to grow by 22% from 2020 to 2030.
+The U.S. Bureau of Labor Statistics also projects that the number of computer science jobs is expected to grow by 23 percent from 2022 to 2032.
 That’s much faster than the average for all occupations.

 The computer science field is constantly evolving and growing.
 As a result, computer science majors have the opportunity to continuously learn new things and stay up-to-date with the latest trends.